romuloAMR/AstronautProject/README.md

 # Astronaut Project
-This is a college project project to practice OOP
+This is a college project to practice OOP.